skypjack/entt/README.md

 add all the features I wanted to see in *my* entity-component system at the same time.

-Today `EnTT` is finally what I was looking for: still faster than its _rivals_, a really good API and an amazing set of features.
+Today `EnTT` is finally what I was looking for: still faster than its _competitors_, a really good API and an amazing set of features.
 And even more, of course.

 ## Performance